Yellow group — STARTING WITH NEWSPAPER NAMES

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words are all related to supernatural or psychic abilities, including extrasensory perception and telepathy.
+These words are all related to supernatural or paranormal abilities, including extrasensory perception and telepathy.

-These words are all types of staged performances, including ballet, musicals, and opera.
+These words are all types of staged performances, including ballet, musical, and opera.

-These words are all names of U.S. government departments, including the Department of Education and the Department of State.
+These words are all U.S. government departments, including the Department of Education and the Department of State.

-These words are all phrases or words that start with the name of a newspaper, including the New York Times and the Globe.
+These words are all phrases that start with the name of a newspaper, including the Globe and the Herald.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.